Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 Not every sequence works.
 Some campaigns target the wrong ICP, some hit the market at the wrong time, some just don't click.
 Signals that a sequence needs to be killed:

-• Open rate below 25% after 500+ sends → subject lines or deliverability issue
+• Open rate below 25% after 500+ sends → subject lines or deliverability issue.
+See good open rate for cold email.

 • Reply rate below 1% cumulative after all 5 emails → messaging/targeting issue